Dreaming of a destination that’s exotic and colorful, filled with centuries of history and new experiences around every turn?

 1 p.m.: Stroll through Omotesando and Harajuku

 This afternoon, make your way to Omotesando, one of the city’s prettiest and most walkable streets.
 This is Tokyo’s high-end fashion district, but you don’t have to be an avid shopper to enjoy your time here—it’s worth a visit for the street’s fantastic architecture.
-Some of the world’s most famous architects have designed buildings in this exclusive neighborhood.
+Some of the world’s most famous architects have designed buildings in this exclusive neighborhood in Tokyo.